mparkcode/django-retroplay/README.md

 ```
 python3 manage.py test
 ```
+To get all tests to pass you will have to set an IGDB API key in your environment variables.

 The site was tested on 21" monitors, 15" and 13" laptop screens and on an iPhone SE and iPhone 8 screen to test responsiveness.
 It was also tested using chrome, firefox and safari.